 If a top score of ’4’ is achieved on the first try, no further trial is required unless child is competitive and wants to better their time (i.e. no increase in score but should record the new time if the child does it again).
 The child is also given the chance to say ‘no’ to doing an item or to doing the repeat trials.
 Some items can be discouraging for some children and it is important to keep going with testing all of the items rather than getting too frustrated with a single item.
 The child's test performance should be scored live (no need to videotape) using the ABI-CA worksheet.
 The therapist transfers the scores over to the ABI-CA excel spread sheet after the assessment is done.

 Training and certification on ABI-CA

-Certification training (consisting of a one day in-person ABI-CA course, independent review of training videos after the course, practice with several children, and finally completion of the ABI-CA criterion test) is required prior to use of the ABI-CA to ensure sufficient familiarity with the items and response options, and to optimize scoring accuracy.
+Certification training (consisting of a one day ABI-CA course, independent review of training videos after the course, practice with several children, and finally completion of the ABI-CA criterion test) is required prior to use of the ABI-CA to ensure sufficient familiarity with the items and response options, and to optimize scoring accuracy.